open-power/errl/README.md

 # errl
-To compile in PowerLinux or x86Linux execute make
+To compile in PowerLinux or x86Linux without plugins: execute

-make errl
+make without_plugins

 make clean

-make clobber_all
+make clobber_all_wp

-To compile in AIX execute:
+To compile in AIX  without plugins execute: gmake -R without_plugins
-gmake -R

-gmake -R errl

 gmake -R clean

-gmake -R clobber_all
+gmake -R clobber_all_wp

+If you wish to build the errl tool with plugins, please clone op-build.git and make errltool package.